Should You Eat Ultra-Processed Foods?

 Want a night off cooking?

-If you really don’t want to cook, then takeaways are the next best thing, choose ones that are freshly prepared in a restaurant.
+If you really don’t want to cook, then takeaways are the next best thing, choose ones that are freshly prepared in a restaurant, not fast food (remember the list).

 Conclusions